 Lets look into a few different kinds of surveillance.

-When it comes to computer surveillance, most of it involves monitoring data and traffic on the internet.
-In the United States, federal law enforcement agencies are required to have real-time access to all phone calls and broadband internet traffic like emails, web traffic, and instant messaging under the Communications Assistance For Law Enforcement Act .
+In the U.S., my collaborations with federal law enforcement agencies have highlighted the stringent requirements they operate under.
+They’re mandated to have real-time access to all phone calls and broadband internet traffic, from emails to instant messaging, all under the framework of the Communications Assistance For Law Enforcement Act .

 These algorithms use specific “trigger” words or phrases, certain types of websites, or even suspicious individuals or groups communicating via email or online chat to identify potential threats.